muditsingal/dual_boot_management/README.md

 <p>Here's a <a href="https://www.youtube.com/watch?v=-iSAyiicyQY">video link</a> that I usually refer to when in doubt for ubuntu</p>

 <ol>
     <li>Make a partition using Create and format hard disk partitions (Disk management).
 I'd suggest a minimum of 30 GB of space for your Linux partition, however you should allocate more if you can afford it.
-Just keep the partition as free unallocated space.
+Just keep the partition as free unallocated space.</li>
     <li>Download the iso image of the OS you want to use.
-For Ubuntu go to: <a href="https://ubuntu.com/download/desktop">Ubuntu downloads</a>
+For Ubuntu go to: <a href="https://ubuntu.com/download/desktop">Ubuntu downloads</a></li>
     <li>Make a bootable USB by using software such as <a href="https://etcher.balena.io/">Balena Etcher</a> or <a href="https://www.ventoy.net/en/index.html">Ventoy</a>.
 I have found Ventoy to be a life-changing tool, where you can use your bootable USB for storing multiple ISO images, alongside other files for daily usage.
-However, Ventoy may not work for some systems.
+However, Ventoy may not work for some systems.</li>
     <li>Next, shutdown your system and boot into the UEFI boot select menu.
-You should see the removable USB as a boot medium.
+You should see the removable USB as a boot medium.</li>
-    <li>Boot into the live bootable USB.
+    <li>Boot into the live bootable USB.</li>
     <li>Setup your Linux system as you would into the partition created.
-Here's a useful link for <a href="https://www.youtube.com/watch?v=-iSAyiicyQY">Ubuntu</a> (Thanks Ksk Royal for making this amazing video tutorial).
+Here's a useful link for <a href="https://www.youtube.com/watch?v=-iSAyiicyQY">Ubuntu</a> (Thanks Ksk Royal for making this amazing video tutorial).</li>
 </ol>

 <h2>How to undo dual boot or clean-up multi-boot systems!</h2>